pmboutet/fr-template-build/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)

 2. CumulusCI: If you have CCI already ensure that your VS Code is running the latest version of SFDX with the following command in the Terminal `sfdx update`
 3. Run `cci flow run dev_org --org dev` to deploy this project.
+4. Run `cci flow run sffr_post_install --org dev` to run robot automations
-4. Run `cci org browser dev` to open the org in your browser.
+5. Run `cci org browser dev` to open the org in your browser.
-5. You must Activate the French Language settings under Setup/User Interface/Transalation Workbench/Translation Language Settings
+6. You must Activate the French Language settings under Setup/User Interface/Transalation Workbench/Translation Language Settings

 To get/list your scratch org changes
 1. Run `cci task run list_changes --org dev -o exclude "Profile:"`